ConyVidal/conyvidal.github.io/_pages/research.md

 My doctoral research is leveraging this *deep phenotyping* approach to precisely characterize stress and its effects on various life domains that individuals typically must report retrospectively at the clinician’s office---from sleep patterns to daily activities, as well as how these effects go on to shape individuals’ long-term clinical outcomes.
 This work promises to not only advance our understanding of the impact of stress on individuals' health, but also to inform much-needed personalized and timely care.

-This innovative methodology is already yielding critical insights into how emotions and behavior fluctuate in relation to stress and the possible implications for health and wellbeing.
-Below you will find a few representative journal publications, posters with visual summaries, and general-audience features highlighting this research.
+**This innovative methodology is already yielding important insights into how emotions and behavior fluctuate in relation to stress and the possible implications for health and wellbeing**.
+Below are a few representative journal publications, posters with visual summaries, and general-audience features highlighting this research.

 *[For a full list of publications, check my [Google Scholar profile](https://scholar.google.com/citations?user=XdY5EBgAAAAJ&hl=en).
 You can find my [CV here](https://conyvidal.github.io/files/VidalBustamante_CV_20220827.pdf)]*.